rcsb/symmetry/symmetry-tools/docs/CeSymm.md

     | --refinemethod=Class  | Refiner method.
 Can be a full class name or a short class name from the org.biojava.nbio.structure.align.symmetry.internal package. [default Single]
     | --symmtype=Class      | Symmetry Type.
 Can be a full class name or a short class name from the org.biojava.nbio.structure.align.symmetry.internal package. [default Auto]
     | --pdbfilepath=dir | Download directory for new structures [default temp folder]
-    | --pdbdirsplit     | Indicates that --pdbfilepath is split into multiple subdirs, like the ftp site. [default]
-    | --nopdbdirsplit   | Indicates that --pdbfilepath should be a single directory.
     | --threads=int     | Number of threads
     | --maxgapsize=float| This parameter configures the maximum gap size G, that is applied during the AFP extension.
 The larger the value, the longer the calculation time can become, Default value is 30.
 Set to 0 for no limit.
     | --scoringstrategy=str |   Which scoring function to use: CA_SCORING, SIDE_CHAIN_SCORING, SIDE_CHAIN_ANGLE_SCORING, CA_AND_SIDE_CHAIN_ANGLE_SCORING, or SEQUENCE_CONSERVATION